-BourbonAndVinyl is a blog about the timeless joys of listening to rock and roll music and having a sip or two of bourbon, preferably at the same time.
+BourbonAndVinyl is about the timeless joys of listening to rock and roll music and having a sip or two of bourbon, preferably at the same time.
 I like to focus on older, established artists who are making new music.
 That seems to be a sadly overlooked niche these days.
 It’s my hope that in these pages I’m able to evangelize rock and roll and the great bands who still play it.

 If you like what you read follow and tell a friend.